 The Borough of Queenscliffe adopted the Economic Development Strategy at the Ordinary Meeting of Council on 14 December 2017.

-For further information about this project or to discuss business, investment and economic development opportunities contact Shannon Di Lisio, Economic and Community Development Program Leader, at firstname.lastname@example.org.
+For further information about this project or to discuss business, investment and economic development opportunities, read the Borough of Queenscliffe Investment Prospectus online here and contact Shannon Di Lisio, Economic and Community Development Program Leader, at email@example.com.